borntofrappe/fullstack-d3/README.md

 ## 08 - Common Charts

-The chapter introduces a few types of data visualizations with the goal of providing a baseline, a foundation for more complex projects.
-With the folder I try to replicate the visuals on my own.
+The chapter introduces a few types of data visualizations with the goal of laying the foundation for more complex projects.

+_Please note:_ in each sub-folder I try to replicate the visualizations introduced in the book.

 ### Candlestick